AlibabaResearch/DAMO-ConvAI/spokenwoz/README.md

 **Training & Evaluation**

-Here `data.sh` does the processing of the audio file and processes it to`./trippy/../audio_npy/` (will be used by subsequent models)
+Here `data.sh` does the processing of the audio file and processes it to`./trippy/../audio/` (will be used by subsequent models)

 Meanwhile, please place the text data of SpokenWOZ in  `./trippy/data`

 ```
 cd ./trippy
-sh data.sh
+sh scripts/data.sh
-sh train.sh
+sh scripts/train.sh
 ```